Academic Catalog

 (3 credits) (Fall Semester)

-Modern and Contemporary Theatre (3) (F) A study of theatre since World War I. Attention is given to significant plays and playwrights, and to modern theatre artists, such as designers, directors, actors, as well as movements, the experimental-'ism's and theorists.
-(HI, WC)
+This is a study of theatre since 1800.
+Attention is given to significant plays and playwrights, to the rise of Realism, and modern theatre artists, such as designers, directors, actors, as well as movements, the experimental-'ism's and theorists.

 General Education Categories: Historical Inquiry